Schille/Schille.github.io/content/projects/bodyscanner.md

 After reviewing the scan results (the user can make manual adjustments to the automatically determined values), the medical staff can proceed with the product selection and further customization - directly on the device.
-Finally, the order can be placed in the name of the patient directly at the manufacturer.
+Finally, the order can be placed on behalf of the patient directly at the manufacturer.

 {{ resize_image(path="img/bodyscanner/bs_scan.jpg", width=900, height=550, op="fill") }}